Last updated February 2020

 Profiling and automated decision-making

-- Depending on the type of health-insurance product that you want to benefit from, to help us decide what level of cover we can offer you, we will ask you to provide information about your medical history.
+- Depending on the type of insurance product that you want to benefit from, to help us decide what level of cover we can offer you, we will ask you to provide information about your medical history.
 We may use software to review this information to find out whether you have any previous or existing health conditions which we cannot cover you for and which will be excluded from your policy.

 - We may use software to help us calculate the price of products and services based on what we know about you and other customers.
 For example, our technology may analyse information about your claims history and compare it with the information we hold about previous claims to evaluate how likely you are to need to make a claim.
 We may also evaluate your age, where you live and other details relating to your health (such as existing health conditions and whether you smoke) to calculate prices for community-rated products which are based on predefined groups with similar risk profiles.

-The processes set out below involve profiling.
+For all our services, the processes set out below involve profiling.

 - In order to improve outcomes and be more efficient, and allow us to offer advice about different treatment paths (for example, alternatives to surgery or other invasive treatments), we may use software to evaluate medical history and information about the general population in an area to identify customers who are likely to need that advice most.